-So here's the perfect scenario: you pick up your A-level results on Thursday and – bingo! – they're just what you need to get into your first choice uni.
+So here's the perfect scenario: you pick up your exam results and – bingo! – they're just what you need to get into your first choice uni.
 Nice one: all your hard work has paid off.
 Time to put your feet up for the rest of the summer and look forward to life as a fresher.

 - You might use Clearing if your grades have come out lower than your conditional firm and insurance uni offers

-- You might use Adjustment if your grades have come out better than your conditional firm uni offer
+- You might use Adjustment if your grades have come out higher than your conditional firm uni offer

 If your exam results don't stack up to your firm and insurance uni offers, you're bound to feel disappointed.

-Phone up those unis to find out where you stand.
-There's no guarantee, but they might hold open your place even if you have missed your grades.
+Phone up the unis to find out where you stand.
+There's no guarantee they will hold your place even if you miss your grades, but they might.

 If you do find those offers are no longer available to you, then Clearing becomes an option.
-Clearing is for anyone who's applied to uni through UCAS this year but who does not hold any offers from universities.
+Clearing is for anyone who has applied to uni through Ucas this year but who does not hold any offers from universities.

 For example, let's say your offer was BBB.
 If you achieve ABB, then you're eligible for Adjustment.
 You hit every grade and - in the case of that A - went one better.
 But if you get AAC, you won't be.
 Although you picked up a couple of grades with those As - the C is lower than your offer.

-You get five days to use Adjustment: if you can't find a better place, you can always stick with your original firm choice.
+You get five days to use Adjustment.
+If you don't find a more suitable place, you can stick with your original firm choice.